Anti-abortion activists, counter-protesters rally around US

 “This is a way women get educated, get protected,” she said.
 “This shows people are upset about what’s happening. … We are scared.
 We are worried.
 We have a person in power who’s against us.”

-Associated Press writers Jeff Baenen in St. Paul, Minnesota; Jim Salter in St. Louis; Ed White in Detroit; and Jamie Stengle in Plano, Texas, contributed to this story.
+Associated Press writers Jeff Baenen in St. Paul, Minnesota; Jim Salter in St. Louis; Ed White in Detroit; Julie Walker in New York; and Jamie Stengle in Plano, Texas, contributed to this story.